cocos-creator/docs-3d-deprecated/en/concepts/scene/skybox.md

 After completing the above steps, you should be able to see the newly replaced environment map in the editor scene.

 ## Confirm setting the SkyIllum parameter
 If the skybox doesn't show in the __Scene Editor__ after completing the previous step, it is highly likely that the SkyIllum parameter setting is too low.
 Check the parameter of `ambient -> SkyIllum` in the __Inspector Panel__ of the scene node.
 Generally speaking, if SkyIllum < 300, the skybox texture is not very visible.
 SkyIllum is 5000 is probably the light intensity of the moon at night.
-For a newly created __Cocos Creator 3D__ project, the default SkyIllum is 20000.
+For a newly created __Cocos Creator__ project, the default SkyIllum is 20000.

 ## Modify the Clear Flag of Camera
 After completing the above steps, although the skybox can be displayed correctly in the __Scene Editor__, it is still not visible when running.
 At this time, you need to modify the __Clear Flag__ of __Camera__ to `SKYBOX`, as shown below